PerceptiLabs/bitcoin/README.md

   </a>
 </p>

-# Bitcon time series forecasting
+# Bitcoin time series forecasting

-This dataset based on<sup>1</sup> contains time series forecasting of BitCoin values.
+This dataset<sup>1</sup> contains 10 days worth of data to experiment with building a simple a time-series forecast of Bitcoin values.

-The data can be used to build and train an ML model that can make a regresion using time series forecasting techniques.
+The data can be used to build and train an [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)model that can do regression using time-series forecasting techniques.

-This use case show how to employ basically LSTM component to time series forecasting.
-It's not improved and only use 10 previous days to forecasting, that is not enough but show how to use Perceptilabs software in a use case of time series forecast.

 # Structure

 This repo contains the following structure:

-- **BT-USD-TimeSeries.csv**: CSV file with time series data of BitCoin.
+- **BT-USD-TimeSeries.csv**: CSV file with time-series data of Bitcoin.

 The following shows a partial example of the data stored in **BT-USD-TimeSeries.csv* that is used to load the data into PerceptiLabs.
-Where each column is a day, and last column is the target.
-All values are normalized between 0 and 1 that is a requirement for LSTM layers.
+Each column contains data for a day, and last column is the target.
+All values are normalized between 0 and 1 which is a requirement for LSTM layers.

 <p align="center">
   <img src="./sample.png">
 </p>

 # Community